-The Ombudsman program provides training to nursing home staff to help ensure that the residents receive quality of care and life in the facility.
+The Ombudsman program provides training to nursing home and assisted living facilities staff to help ensure that the residents receive quality of care and life in the facility.

 An Ombudsman can assist with the development of family and resident councils in the facility.
 The ombudsman will assist the resident or family member in becoming effective self-advocates.

 Staffing for Ombudsman Program:

 Lynda Mitchell – P. T. Staff Ombudsman

 Through contract agreements with providers in the community, AAAHOT works with a locally based system of service providers to provide and maintain personal independence options for eligible clients through a variety of services including supportive services, transportation, caregiver education and training, and senior center activities.